Research

 Purpose of Registry: This is an ongoing longitudinal registry of patients with sarcoidosis seen in the ECU pulmonary and sarcoidosis clinic.
 The purpose of the registry is to gather demographic, clinical, radiographic and other information that will allow us to learn more about sarcoidosis, available therapies and their effect on quality of life.
 Data collected will be evaluated for common familial and environmental factors that may be linked to the disease, so that better therapies may be developed for treating or even curing the disease.
 The patient database will enable us to collect information on each patient who presents with a diagnosis of sarcoidosis at the ECU pulmonary clinic.
 The database will also serve to identify and recruit sarcoidosis patients for future clinical studies and patient focus groups.

 Impact of registry: The ECU Sarcoidosis registry will enable us to learn more about sarcoidosis in Eastern North Carolina.
 North Carolina has one of highest numbers of patients with sarcoidosis in the nation and ranks fourth in the nation with respect to mortality from sarcoidosis1.
-Eastern North Carolina has perhaps the highest prevalence of sarcoidosis in the state; and a focus on this disease serves the community well.
+Eastern North Carolina has highest sarcoidosis associated mortality in the state2.

 References: